 Figuring out how to let go of someone after the end of a relationship can feel downright impossible.
-Whether you’ve known this person for only a few months or more than twenty years, releasing your emotional attachment from a relationship is a task that you don’t have to figure out on your own.
+Whether you’ve known this person for only a few months or more than twenty years, releasing your emotional attachment to a relationship is a task that you don’t have to figure out on your own.

 Keep reading to see which tips might help you the most.
 And if you need some more guidance, check out our online course 30 Days of Simple Self-Care at the end of this article.
 It teaches you how to move on and let go of what no longer serves you without diminishing the past.